 Can I do the grease trap maintenance myself?

 If you want to avoid unnecessary costs, we strongly recommend letting a professional grease pumping company in Denver do the job right from the start.
-Even if you decide to get one of your employees to do the job, chances are, they are not qualified and lack the proper equipment to do the work properly.
+Even if you decide to get one of your employees to do the job, they are not adequately qualified.
+Also, they lack the proper equipment to do the work.
 The sloppy job done by you or your employees will not go over well with the local inspectors who have high standards.

 Even though you shouldn’t embark on a DIY project with your grease trap, there are some essential things you can do to help maintain your grease trap.
 These include:

 - Remove food debris from plates before putting them in the sink for washing.